Delray Beach Homes and Condos for Sale

 The area south of Atlantic Area and north of SE 2nd Street, from SE 1st and SE 5th Avenues has come to be known as "SOFA" (South of Atlantic).
 Several multi-family residential projects have recently been approved for this area.
-Two such plans are CODA Townhomes and SofA Lofts.
+Three such plans are CODA Townhomes, 111 First Delray condos, and 236 Fifth Condos.
 The North and South Federal Highway has corridors have yet to develop a brand for its area or or cohesive image, and remain as a mix of commercial and residential projects that tend to function independently of each other.

 Delray Beach's History